 I worked with Dani Lam while living in rural France, and contributed vocals (singing, cursing, screaming) to a few tracks on this album.

-In 2015 I got to share a stage with the wonderful David Byrne, as part of the Atomic Bomb choir at Meltdown.
+In 2015 I got to share a stage with the inimitable David Byrne, as part of the Atomic Bomb choir at Meltdown.
 It was one of the most joyous, high-octane experiences of my life!
-RIP William Onyeabor, who died in January this year.
+RIP William Onyeabor, who died in January 2017.